jss367/jss367.github.io/_posts/2022-09-17-distributions.md

 #### Example

 Poisson distributions are very useful in predicting rare events.
-If once-in-a-lifetime floods occur once every hundred years, what is the chance that we have five within a hundred year period?
+If once-in-a-lifetime floods occur once every hundred years, what is the chance that we have five within a hundred-year period?

 In this case $$ \lambda = 1 $$ and $$ k = 5 $$